 Generally, employers in China contribute social security premiums and housing provident funds for their employees pursuant to the law.
 Employees themselves also contribute their own social security premiums and housing provident funds pursuant to the law.
 Employers typically withhold a portion of their employees’ monthly salaries to help them complete their social insurance and housing fund contributions.
-Expatriate employees hired by Chinese employers are also required to participate in the social security system when they complete the employment formalities required by law.
-However, expatriate employees may be exempt from social security contributions under a treaty or convention.
-Expatriate employees are not required to participate in the housing fund system.
-However, those with permanent resident status may choose to contribute to the housing funds at their own discretion.
-Employers and employees are required by law to contribute to their respective social security premiums and housing provident funds and cannot be exempt by special agreement or arrangement.
+The employer’s obligation to contribute to social security premiums and housing provident funds, cannot be exempted by mutual agreement with employees.

 Healthcare and Insurances

-Maternity / Paternity Leave
+Maternity and Parental Leave

-On December 27, 2015, the PRC Standing Committee of the National People’s Congress issued the new Population and Family Planning Law of the People’s Republic of China (the “Law”) which formally abandons China’s decades-long one-child policy and allows all couples to have two children.
-According to the Law, late marriage and late birth are no longer encouraged, and maternity leave may be extended by local rules.
+On 27 December 2015, the National People’s Congress issued the new Population and Family Planning Law of the People’s Republic of China (the “Family Planning Law”) which formally abandoned China’s decades-long one-child policy and allows all couples to have two children.
+Late marriage and late childbearing are no longer encouraged under the Family Planning Law, and maternity leave may be extended by local rules.